-The Orange Knowledge Programme gives Dutch higher education institutions the opportunity to run a project in developing countries in their area of expertise.
+The Orange Knowledge Programme gives Dutch vocational and higher education institutions the opportunity to run a project in developing countries in their area of expertise.
 It gives organisations from OKP countries the opportunity to work with Dutch knowledge institutions on priority themes.

 This enables staff from both parties to learn from working with project partners across the world.
 Local communities and students in OKP countries profit from this new knowledge.

 The programme covers most of the costs for running the project; for some countries co-funding is required.

 Who can participate?

 The projects need to be a joint effort between a Dutch partner and an organisation from an OKP full-programme country.

 - be registered at the Dutch Chambre of Commerce (KvK) as a vocational or higher education institution;

 - have sufficient capacity to responsibly manage projects and funds, as demonstrated by a Checklist for Organisational Capacity Assessment (COCA);

 - have signed the Code of Conduct International Student in Dutch Higher Education or Vocational Education and Training;

 - be registered in the Crebo or CROHO register of vocational or higher education institutions acknowledged by the Dutch Ministry of Education, Culture and Science, or provide a master's programme that is registered in the CROHO register.